052223-java-angular/Nidal-P1-Backend/README.md

 ## Introduction

-This is a Full Stack eCommerce application.
+This is a Full Stack reservation application.
 The application will be primarily built using Java, HTML, CSS and angular.
 The project will utilize a PostgreSQL database to store breedres' profiles and their puppies and will allow user to reserve puppies and rate their experience with the purchase.

 ## User Stories